-The QIS team manages portfolios across a wide variety of equity alpha, alternative risk premia and smart beta strategies in equity, fixed-income, currency and commodities markets through factor-based investments.
+The QIS team manages portfolios across a wide variety of equity alpha, alternative risk premia, rules-based factor investing, and direct indexing strategies in equity, fixedincome, currency and commodities markets through factorbased investments.
 The team uses a quantitative style of management which features factor-based security selection, thoughtful portfolio construction and efficient execution.
-The team's three areas of investment focus are:
+The team's four areas of investment focus are:

-- Equity Alpha: Seeks to utilize traditional and nontraditional data sources to identify companies that are mispriced, companies that are positioned to grow their business beyond market expectation, and companies that are benefiting from positive themes, trends, and sentiment in pursuit of consistent outperformance in equity portfolios. - Alternative Risk Premia: Focuses on liquid hedge fund beta and alternative risk premia strategies, including volatility and trend. - Smart Beta: Focuses on customized, rules-based, and indexed strategies.
-Strategies include equity portfolios that capture common equity factors and tax-aware equity portfolios.
+• Equity Alpha: Seeks to utilize traditional and nontraditional data sources to identify companies that are mispriced, companies that are positioned to grow their business beyond market expectation, and companies that are benefiting from positive themes, trends, and sentiment in pursuit of consistent outperformance in equity portfolios.

+- Alternative Risk Premia: Focuses on liquid hedge fund beta and alternative risk premia strategies, including volatility and trend. - Rules-Based Factor Investing: Designs rules-based equity portfolios that seek exposure to common investment factors. - Direct Indexing: Develops equity portfolios that track the performance of an index while incorporating client goals around taxes and/or impact investing.